ariga/atlas/doc/md/reference.md

       --latest uint         run analysis on the latest N migration files --git-base string     run analysis against the base Git branch --git-dir string      path to the repository working directory (default ".")
+  -w, --web                 open the lint report in the browser

 ```